-Bedsores a leading cause of iatrogenic death in the U.S. according to numerous reports.
+Bedsores are a leading cause of iatrogenic death in the U.S. according to numerous reports.
 An iatrogenic death is an unexpected death caused by medical treatment.
 Bedsores are caused by constant unrelieved pressure and poor circulation.
 They are more likely to occur in areas where bone and skin are in close contact–like the back of the head, lower back, hip, elbow, and ankle areas.
 People with limited mobility are more prone to acquiring pressure sores.

 Under 42 CFR 483.25, nursing homes have the duty to prevent patients from developing pressure sores.
 For patients with existing pressure sores, nursing homes have the duty to provide proper treatment to ensure that the sores heal, do not become infected, and do not spread to other areas.

-In light of the fact that bedsores in patients may lead to a reduction in Medicare and Medicaid reimbursements not to mention large jury awards, many nursing homes try to shift responsibility to the patient.
+Because bedsores in patients may lead to a reduction in Medicare and Medicaid reimbursements not to mention large jury awards, many nursing homes try to shift responsibility to the patient.
 On several occasions, nursing homes have argued that bedsores were unavoidable due to the patient‘s old age, mobility issues, and obesity.
 Other nursing homes have argued that the patient did not comply with medical advice, the patient acquired the bedsore prior to admission, or the patient suffered from a medical complication such as diabetes.

-Regardless of all of the above, the nursing home has a duty to evaluate each patient individually, identify bedsores or risk for bedsores, and act accordingly.
+Regardless of all of the above, the nursing home has a duty to evaluate each patient individually, identify bedsores or risks for bedsores, and act accordingly.
 At no time should bedsores go undetected for an extended period or reach a stage of infection where they are no longer treatable.